wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 def enableProguardInReleaseBuilds = true
 ```

-You’ll also have to remove the `ndk` section of `defaultConfig`:
+You’ll also have to remove the `ndk` section of `defaultConfig` to removing the [conflicting configuration in ndk abiFilters](https://stackoverflow.com/a/49802507) error:

 ```
 ndk {
     abiFilters "armeabi-v7a", "x86"
 }
 ```

 Now after re-running `react-native run-android` you should see two (much smaller - between 4MB and 5MB) APKs in the output directory.